telerik/ajax-docs/controls/mediaplayer/getting-started.md

 **RadMediaPlayer** also provides an effortless way of embedding audio files to your web sites:
 ![Media-Player-Getting-Started-5](images/mediaplayer-getting-started-5.png)

-Since the player is tightly dependent on the audio functionality provided by the browsers which support HTML5 standard, it requires multiple sources with different formats to work on cross-browser environment:
+Since the player is tightly dependent on the audio functionality provided by the browsers which support HTML5 standard, you should have in mind the different formats when working on cross-browser environment:

 |  **Browser**  |  **MP3**  |  **Wav**  |  **Ogg**  |